EvaMart/bh24-project5-report/paper/paper.md

 ### Supergroups

 To structure the catalogue, indicators were grouped into a set of thematic supergroups.
 These were defined based on expert intuition and discussions during the BioHackathon, reflecting key dimensions of research software quality.
 Examples of supergroups include Documentation, Security, Usability, Sustainability, and Licensing.
-A small number of indicators that lacked sufficient description or were not clearly applicable to research software were excluded and labeled as "uncategorised."
+A small number of indicators that lacked sufficient description or were not clearly applicable to research software were excluded and labeled as "X - uncategorised."

 ### Indicator Structure

 Each indicator entry includes:

+- identifier
+    - An internal identifier comprising of a shortened version of the Supergroup name and a number (this is internal added to allow us to reference other identifiers in case there are duplicates or for other reasons) - this also allow sorting of the Supergroup tabs without damaging reference to other rows
+- Supergroup
+    - Supergroups are a named cluster of indicators on a particular topic (at the time of writing these are: Sustainability, Interoperability, Documentation, Accessibility, Fundability, Community, Security, Usability, Findability, Contribution, Issue tracking)
+- Tags
+    - These are other Supergroups or areas which this indicator also applies to
+- Data type
+    - This is the name of the indicator
+- Data property
+    - These are the types of values the indicator can take
-- Name and description
+- Short description
-- Source document
+    - This is the description of the indicator - this is meant to be verbatim from the 'Document/resource it's capured' from
+- Document/resource it's captured
+    - The reference document/resource for the definition of the indicator
+- Community it's used
+    - This is an attempt to capture which communities this indicator tends to be used in
+- Person who added this
+    - This is the name of the person who captured this indicators - the original extractoin occured during the BioHackathon 2024
+- Service/tool that provides this
+    - This is the name of a tool or tools that can help you ascertain this indicator
-- Target (software, service, etc.)
+- Target
+    - This is what the indicator (aka Data type) applies to (at the time of writing this covers - software, service, governance, service & software)
-- Implementation feasibility
+- Implementation
+    - What is the level of difficulty in acertaining the value of this indicator for a given software/service/project (not if it an easy technique to apply but if it's easy to assess whether this is being done)
-- Action (keep, maybe, discard)
+- Action
+    - Whether the BioHackathon25 Project 5 + ELIXIR Tools Platform WP3 (Software Best Practices) folk have said if this indicator should be kept, maybe kept or discarded when assessing software/services/projects - discard's mainly focus on duplicates and where indicators are more philosophical than widely recognised
-- Tags and rationale
+- Comments
+    - The reasons and thoughts around why a particular 'Action' was recommended

 ### Limitations